What You Need to Know Before You Sign a W-9 Form

 Transmit the W-9 Securely

-The W-9 contains sensitive information which should be kept private and secure.
+The W-9 contains sensitive information that should be kept private and secure.
 Don't send your completed W-9 as an unsecured or unencrypted email attachment.
 Instead use secure methods of transmission, such as hand delivery, mail, or encrypted file attachments to an email to the person who requested it.
 (Employers of independent contractors don't transmit W-9 forms; they are kept in the employment file.)

 Receiving a W-9 When You Expected a W-4 Instead